peter-leonov/type-predicate-generator/compare.md

 ## Comparing to the pure runtime checkers

-The most popular library in this category is the infamous [zod](https://zod.dev).
+The most popular library in this category is the infamous [Zod](https://zod.dev).

 Type checkers in this category use only the code that the JavaScript engine runs within an application.
 No type information is used inside of this class of libraries.
-Some of them use `eval` to turn a schema into JS code at runtime, some like `zod` use pure function composition.
+Some of them use `eval` to turn a schema into JS code at runtime, some like Zod use pure function composition.

 The main benefits of this approach is ease of use and flexibility of expressible rules (it's built with turing complete JS after all).
 It is also relatively easier to evolve as it's just JS/TS without the heavylifting of interfacing with the TypeScript API.